AdvancedPhotonSource/CALMS/README.md

 - python chat_app.py --openai

-> for OpenAI models (choose which one in params.py)
+   > for OpenAI models (choose which one (GPT3.5, GPT4 etc. ) in params.py)

 (OR)

 - python chat_app.py —hf

-> for open-source models (choose which one in params.py)
+   > for open-source models (choose which one (Vicuna etc.) in params.py)

    > Recommend at least 50 GB of GPU memory for LLAMA family of models

 **Please note you will have to provide your own OpenAI and Materials Project API keys**

+6. Navigate to localhost:2023 for the open-source model and localhost:2024 for the openai model
+   > Ports can be chat in chat_app.py